Mikeware/SpaceBattleArena/doc/server/config.md

 ###pull_max = integer
 These two values correspond to the amount of pull the gravity will have on ships.
 Larger values mean ships will get pulled in quicker and will have a harder time escaping.
 A random value will be generated between **pull_min** and **pull_max**.
 These are typically **8** and **24**.
 Setting pull to zero, will turn off gravity.

-###pull_torpedo = boolean
+###pull_weapon = boolean
-If enabled, Planets', BlackHoles', and Stars' gravity wells will effect torpedos.
+If enabled, Planets', BlackHoles', and Stars' gravity wells will effect torpedos and space mines.

 <a name="blackhole"></a>[BlackHole]